Explicit Riemann-Roch spaces in the Hilbert class field: Constructing functions in the Hilbert class field

 \subsection{An example}

 In this section $\bK$ is the field with three elements and $X$ is the plane projective curve with homogeneous equation

 This is a smooth absolutely integral curve of genus $2$.
-The characteristic polynomial of the Frobenius of $X/\bK$ is The characteristic polynomial of the Frobenius of a curve over a finite field (given by a reasonable model) can be computed in time polynomial in $p.g.n$ where $p$ is the characteristic of the field, $n$ its degree over the prime field, and $g$ the genus of the curve, using the so called $p$-adic methods introduced by Kato-Lubkin \cite{kl}, Satoh \cite{satoh}, Mestre \cite{mestre}, Kedlaya \cite{ked}, Lauder and Wan \cite{lw} and widely extended since then.
+The characteristic polynomial of the Frobenius of $X/\bK$ is The characteristic polynomial of the Frobenius of a curve over a finite field (given by a reasonable model) can be computed in time polynomial in $p.g.n$ where $p$ is the characteristic of the field, $n$ its degree over the prime field, and $g$ the genus of the curve, using $p$-adic methods introduced by Kato-Lubkin \cite{kl}, Satoh \cite{satoh}, Mestre \cite{mestre}, Kedlaya \cite{ked}, Lauder and Wan \cite{lw} and widely extended since then.

-When the genus of the curve is fixed, the characteristic polynomial of the Frobenius can be computed in time polynomial in the logarithm of the cardinality of $\bK$, using the $\ell$-adic method introduced by Schoof \cite{schoof} and generalized by Pila \cite{pila}.
+When the genus of the curve is fixed, the characteristic polynomial of the Frobenius can be computed in time polynomial in the logarithm of the cardinality of $\bK$, using $\ell$-adic methods introduced by Schoof \cite{schoof} and generalized by Pila \cite{pila}.

 We deduce from Equation (\ref{eq:lpol}) that the jacobian variety $J_X$ of $X$ has rational points.
 There are $5$ places of degree $1$ on $X$.
-We call $P_1$ the unique place at $(0,1,0)$ and let
+We let $P_1$ be the unique place at $(0,1,0)$ and let

 The Picard group $J_X(\bK)$ is the direct sum of a subgroup of order $8$ generated by the class of $P_4-P_1$ and a subgroup of order $2$ generated by $P_2-P_1$.
 The class of $4(P_4-P_1)$ is the class of $P_3-P_1$.
 The classes of $P_2-P_1$ and $P_3-P_1$ generate a subgroup $H$ of $\Pic^0(X)$ isomorphic to $(\bZ/2\bZ)^2$.
 The quotient group is cyclic of order $4$ generated by $P_4-P_1$.
 So the subcover $\tau : Y \rightarrow X$ of $\Ym$ associated with $H$ is cyclic of order $4$.
 And the fibers above $P_1$, $P_2$, and $P_3$ in this cover all split over $\bK$.
 We will work with this cover.